xcibe95x/TFT-Overlay/README.md

 	 - Tables Colors Adjusted
 	 - New Class Tab
 	 - Origins and Classes List Automatically gain Icon for new classes
+	 - Player Damage Tab Renamed to save space, will be restored in 3.0
 	 - Show what Data is always updated and what is offline
+	 - Update DefaultHex Asset to fit size of the others, changed color

 - **2.8**
 	 - Deathblade has been fixed and now show informations properly